facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/making-asynchronous-requests.md

 ---
 layout: default
-title: Facebook C# SDK Docs
+title: Making Asynchronous Requests with the Facebook C# SDK
 ---

+# Making Asynchronous Requests with the Facebook C# SDK

 **For synchronous requests refer to [Making Synchronous Requests](Making-Synchronous-Requests).**